-The following table summarizes the purchase price allocation detail (in millions):
+The following table summarizes the purchase price allocation detail as of the acquisition dates for acquisitions closed during fiscal years 2022 and 2021 (in millions):

-As initi ally reported
+2022 A cquisitions 2021 Acquisitions

 Consideration transferred:

-Cash \$ 96
+Cash \$ 80 \$ 96

-Estimated fair value of contingent consideration 23
+Estimated fair value of contingent consideration - 23

-Net purchase price \$ 119
+Net purchase price \$ 80 \$ 119

 Fair value of net assets acquired:

-Current assets other than cash \$ 7
+Current assets other than cash \$ 11 \$ 7

-Property, plant and equipment 36
+Property, plant and equipment 10 36

-Customer relationships and other intangibles (1) 11
+Customer relationships and other intangibles (1) 15 11

-Other assets and liabilities, net (2)
+Current liabilities (5) (2)

-Total fair value of net assets acquired \$ 52
+Total fair value of net assets acquired \$ 31 \$ 52

-Goodwill (2) \$ 67
+Goodwill (2) \$ 49 \$ 67

-- (1) Intangible assets acquired are amortized over a 9-year weighted average period. - (2) The amount of goodwill represents the excess of its purchase price over the fair value of net assets acquired.
+(1) Intangible assets acquired in 2022 and 2021 are amortized over a 8-year and 9-year weighted average period, respectively.

+(2) The amount of goodwill represents the excess of its purchase price over the fair value of net assets acquired.
 Goodwill includes the expected benefit that the Company believes will result from combining its operations with those of the businesses acquired.
-The amount of goodwill expected to be deductible for income tax purposes is approximately \$54 million, subject to changes in the fair value of contingent consideration liability subsequent to the acquisition date.
+The amount of goodwill expected to be deductible for income tax purposes is approximately \$49 million and \$41 million in connection with the acquisitions in 2022 and 2021, respectively.